 ii Recent developments

-On 11 August 2020, the Federal Reserve published service details on the Federal Reserve Banks' new interbank faster payments system, called the 'FedNow' service, which has a targeted launch date in 2023 or 2024.8 FedNow will be a real-time gross settlement (RTGS) system that will allow payments to settle in a matter of seconds, under which settlement entries will be final and irrevocable after a transaction is processed.
-A private-sector RTGS is already in place in the United States; however, the Federal Reserve has indicated that the existence of a competing publicly provided RTGS may enhance efficiency and safety issues that could arise in a single-provider market, including by promoting competition, spurring innovation, lowering prices, and creating buffers against a single point of failure in the payment system.
+On 11 August 2020, the Federal Reserve published service details on the Federal Reserve Banks' new interbank faster payments system, called the 'FedNow' service, which has a targeted launch date in 2023 or 2024.8 FedNow will be a real-time gross settlement (RTGS) system that will allow payments to be settled in a matter of seconds, under which settlement entries will be final and irrevocable after a transaction is processed.
+Following up on this announcement, on 11 June 2021, the Federal Reserve published proposed amendments to Regulation J to govern funds transfers through the FedNow service by establishing a new Subpart C.9

-Once operational, banks will be able to accept, transmit, and settle payments 24 hours a day, seven days a week, and 365 days per year.
-The FedNow service is expected to support credit transfer use cases, including peer-to-peer payments, bill payments, and low-value business-to-business payments.
+Once operational, banks will be able to accept, transmit, and settle payments 24 hours a day, seven days a week and 365 days per year.
+The FedNow service is expected to support credit transfer use cases, including peer-to-peer payments, bill payments and low-value business-to-business payments.
 Initially, FedNow will process and settle payments up to $25,000.
-The FedNow service will be available to banks in the United States and permit customers to send and settle payments instantly through online banking platforms.9 Once the sender initiates the payment, the recipient will receive a notice from FedNow containing information about the payment and receive a prompt to accept or deny the payment.
+The FedNow service will be available to banks in the United States and permit customers to send and settle payments instantly through online banking platforms.10 Once the sender initiates the payment, the recipient will receive a notice from FedNow containing information about the payment and receive a prompt to accept or deny the payment.
 If the customer accepts the payment, FedNow will transfer the funds to the recipient's bank account and the bank will settle the transaction in the moment.
 While en route, funds will be held by the Federal Reserve accounts associated with each party's bank.
-Completed payments will be final.10
+Completed payments will be final.11

-On 25 June, 2020, the Acting Comptroller of the Currency announced an OCC plan to implement a national analogue to traditional state money transmission licences.
-Referred to as the Payments Charter (distinct from the OCC's FinTech Charter proposal currently being litigated before the US Court of Appeals for the Second Circuit),12 the platform would function as a national licensing body regulated by the OCC.
-Effectively, a money transmitter who wishes to do business nationwide would be able to apply for and maintain one national licence as opposed to the current list of more than 49 state licences required of national money transmitters.
+On 25 June 2020, the then Acting Comptroller of the Currency announced an OCC plan to implement a national analogue to traditional state money transmission licences.
+Referred to as the 'Payments Charter' (distinct from the OCC's FinTech Charter proposal currently being litigated before the US Court of Appeals for the Second Circuit),12 the platform would function as a national licensing body regulated by the OCC that would allow money transmitters who wish to do business nationwide to apply for and maintain one national licence instead of individual state licences.
 Despite the intended benefits of such a charter, the traditional payment regulators – state and local authorities – have expressed concerns about the programme, primarily that state regulations are often more thorough than those enforced at the national level.13 On 14 January 2021, the then Acting Comptroller of the Currency stepped down, leaving the fate of the Payments Charter in question.

 Deposit accounts and overdrafts

-Access to deposit accounts for currently 'unbanked' or 'underbanked' consumers and compliance with overdraft rules remain high priorities for US regulatory agencies, including the CFPB, as well as the banking industry.14 The CFPB has taken action against institutions that have allegedly charged inappropriate overdraft fees and has encouraged alternatives that prevent consumers from overdrafting their accounts.
+Access to deposit accounts for currently 'unbanked' or 'underbanked' consumers and compliance with overdraft rules remain high priorities for US regulatory agencies, including the CFPB, as well as the banking industry.15 The CFPB has taken action against institutions that have allegedly charged inappropriate overdraft fees and has encouraged alternatives that prevent consumers from overdrafting their accounts.
 Technological developments such as online banking, mobile banking and text-message alerts for low balances can help consumers better manage their accounts and prevent overdrafts.

 ii Recent developments